-Once a document is approved for discussion on the floor, amendments must be moved through a formal process.
-This involves writing the proposed change(s) on an Amendment Form (available at the dais in each Committee) and submitting it to the dais for approval.
-A minimum of fifteen percent of the delegations in a simulation must sponsor each amendment (with the exception of the Security Council, where only one sponsor is required).
+Once a document is approved for discussion on the floor, amendments must be made through a formal process.
+This involves writing the proposed changes on an Amendment Form (available at the dais in each simulation) and submitting it to the dais for approval.
+See the "Sample Amendment Form" on page 20 for specifics.
+A minimum of 15 percent of delegations registered for that simulation must sponsor each amendment (with the exception of the Security Council, where only one sponsor is required).
 If all of the sponsors of a resolution are also sponsors on an amendment, an amendment is considered "friendly" and automatically becomes part of the draft resolution without a vote.
 If all of the resolution sponsors are not signed on to an amendment, it must go through the standard amendment process.
 This includes moving the amendment to the floor, discussion, and voting procedure.
 After being approved by the dais, if the body takes any substantive vote on an amendment or any part of the draft resolution, it may no longer be amended by a "friendly amendment."
 A vote must be taken on any further amendments.